PatrikAAberg/dmce/README.md

 ## Install and setup

 DMCE is currently installed using Ubuntu/Debian packages.
-To build an installable dmce package from latest source:
+To build an installable DMCE package from latest source:

     $ git clone https://github.com/PatrikAAberg/dmce.git
     $ cd dmce